GENERAL INSTRUCTIONS FOR AUTHORS

 The Journal of Plankton Research publishes papers in each of the following five categories:

-- Original articles- traditional research papers.
-Text not normally exceeding 7500 words.
+- Original articles- traditional research papers of significance and broad interest to the field of plankton research.
+Text not normally exceeding 7000 words.
 Max.
-20 printed pages inclusive of text, appropriate references, figs, and tables.
+12 printed pages inclusive of text, appropriate references, figs, and tables.

 - Horizons articles - topical and provocative reviews; Manuscripts for consideration should be short, approximately 2500 words.
 Max.
 8 printed pages inclusive of text, appropriate references, figs, and tables.